grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>PodMonitorNamespaceSelector are the set of labels to determine which
 namespaces to watch for PodMonitor discovery.
-If nil, only checks own namespace.</p>
+If nil, it only checks its own namespace.</p>
 </td>
 </tr>